-- The NMBGMR has facilities to characterize the mineralogy and ceramic properties of clay materials.
+- We have facilities to characterize the mineralogy and ceramic properties of clay materials.
 Testing capabilities include particle-size distribution analyses to measure the amounts of clay, silt and coarser material present; X-ray diffraction analyses to determine the mineralogy of both bulk-rock samples and clay-size material; and leaching tests to measure the amount of insoluble material present.

 - Electron Microprobe

-- A Cameca SX-100 electron microprobe came online at the bureau in 1996.
+- A Cameca SX-100 electron microprobe came online at the Bureau of Geology in 1996.
 Unlike bulk chemistry techniques, the electron microprobe is well suited to non-destructive quantitative chemical analysis of very small spots (as small as one micron) on a sample surface.
 The electron microprobe can also produce fine-scale chemical maps of polished samples, and three-dimensional, high-magnification Scanning Electron Microscope (SEM) images of rough sample surfaces.